-4. Tap touch area LOAD from USB in the bottom right corner.
+4. Tap touch area LOAD TOTAL In the bottom right corner.
 The selected file is then checked and loaded, if valid.
-In case it is not valid, the device will show an error message.
+In case it's not valid, the device will show an error message.
 Then the file must be corrected and the steps repeated.

-▶ How to save a sequence table (100 sequences) to an USB stick:
+► How to save a sequence point table to an USB stick:

 - 1. Do not plug the USB stick yet or remove it. - 2.
-Access the function selection menu of the function generator via MENU -> Function Generator -> Arbitrary - USB - 3.
-Tap on FILE IMPORT/EXPORT, then SAVE to USB.
+Access the function selection menu of the function generator via MENU -> Function Generator -> Arbitrary - 3.
+Tap on File Import/Export, then save to USB.
+The o - 3.
+Tap on File Import/Export, then SAVE to USB.
 The device will request you to plug the USB stick now. - 4.
 After plugging it, the device will try to access the stick and find the folder HMI\FILES and read the content.
-If there are already WAVE\U or WAVE\I files present, they will be listed and you can either select one for overwriting with , otherwise select =NEW FILE= for a new file. - 5.
-Finally save the sequence table with
+If there are already WAVE\U or WAVE\I files present, they will be listed and you can either select one for overwriting with , otherwise select \NEW FILE- for a new file. - 5.
+Finally save the sequence table with SAVE to USB